 **This blog post was updated on August 5, 2021**

 Have you ever wondered, “Is Discord safe?”
 Maybe you’ve heard your kids talking about how fun it is or you’ve seen information about it online and been curious to learn more.
+What is Discord, exactly?
 The chatting platform is especially popular in the gaming community but its appeal has recently spread to a more mainstream audience.
 Like any app that enables strangers to message one another, Discord has its fair share of dangers, including inappropriate content and potential online predators.
 In this post, we take a look at what parents need to know about Discord and what to tell other parents when they ask, "what is Discord?" or "is Discord safe?"

 Discord is a messaging platform that’s very similar to Slack.
 It features chatrooms, direct messaging, voice chat, and video calls.
 Users can join different “servers” and within each server are different “channels.”
 Think of these like chat rooms — they can be about anything, from huge public video game servers to small, private groups of friends.
 Discord is free to use, and there’s no limit to the amount of messaging users can do.